Employee stock option plans: the complete startup guide

 What is an employee stock option plan, how does it work, and how are they vested and exercised?

-Granting employee stock options can best be thought of as slicing up your company’s equity and sharing them with employees to incentivize growth and foster team-focused culture.
+Granting employee stock options can best be thought of as slicing up your company’s equity and sharing them with employees.
+There are many terminologies used, depending on where you are in the world: ESO, ESOP, ESOW, EMI schemes.

 The basics